Standards and Acknowledgements

 The Young Person’s Guide to the Orchestra by Benjamin Britten. © 1947 by Hawkes & Son (London) Ltd. Courtesy of Boosey & Hawkes.
 Instrument excerpts performed by The Fountain Ensemble and narrated by Hillarie O’Toole.
 Theme performed by London Symphony Orchestra and Steuart Bedford.
 Courtesy of Naxos of America.

-“Johnny B. Goode” by Chuck Berry.
+“Johnny B. Goode” written and performed by Chuck Berry.
 Published by Dualtone Words and Song (BMI) administered by Entertainment One Music / Ole.
+Courtesy of Geffen Records under license from Universal Music Enterprises.
 Student tracks arranged and play-along tracks performed by Jherek Bischoff, © (p) 2020 The Carnegie Hall Corporation.

 “Go BIG or Go HOME” by Jessica Meyer. © JMM Publishing, 2019.
 Performed by Nu Deco Ensemble.
 Courtesy of Nu Deco Ensemble.
 Play-along tracks performed by Jessica Meyer, © (p) 2020 The Carnegie Hall Corporation.